Break the tether of fear and re-discover your freedom.

 In itself this is no problem as the satellite business is booming.
 Far from being a setback Britain can now target specialist areas for development.
 Britain already designs many of the components that travel on NASA and ESA spacecraft but in particular Britain produces about 44% of the world’s small satellites and has extensive facilities to operate them once active, like Surrey Satellite Technology that build and operate small satellites alongside the UK Space Agency.
 And last year, Europe’s largest ever telecommunications satellite, built in Stevenage and Portsmouth, was launched.

 Car production is rather more contentious because the once great car makers were sold off and bought up by more forward thinking nations at the time.
 Rolls Royce, Jaguar, Land Rover, Bentley, Aston Martin, Lotus, Mini, MG, Morgan and Vauxhall for example are not British owned.
 For many people it was seen as a disgrace that government should allow the best of British to wither thus.
-Unless, you look at it as a necessary evil where foreign companies took control, invested, then in the distant future the industry returns to its former glory – What then should it matter who owns what.

 Henry Royce and Charles Royce founded their company in 1904 in Derby and sold their cars in London.
 Rolls Royce helped defeat Hitler’s war effort and without the Rolls-Royce powered Spitfires, Hurricanes, and Merlins the Battle of Britain would have been lost.
 The irony that today Rolls-Royce Motor Cars Limited (wholly owned by BMW – a German company) are the exclusive manufacturer operating from across the historic Goodwood Circuit in West Sussex.
 But, it is Rolls-Royce Holdings plc (the aviation engine part), a British multinational company that owns Rolls-Royce cars, and they license the rights to the Rolls Royce brand name and logo.
-BMW acquire the rights to the Spirit of Ecstasy separately from Volkswagen AG.
+BMW acquired the rights to the Spirit of Ecstasy separately from Volkswagen AG.

 Aston Martin, the car associated with James Bond, is another iconic car and luxury export.
 Formed in 1913 the Warwickshire-based company changed hands frequently.
 From the mid-90s until 2007 it was a subsidiary of Ford until they sold it in a £479 million deal to a consortium led by a British motorsport and advanced engineering group based in Banbury called Prodrive made up of private American and Kuwaiti finance.
 That same year Aston Martin recorded its highest-ever revenues of £876 million.
 In 2012 Italian equity fund Invesindustrial bought just over a third of the company.